-All participants receive a call from the trial team on day 2/3 to confirm that they have received a participant pack, and trial medication (if randomised to a trial medication), and to explain that they should complete the daily diary for 28 days even if they feel better or their swab result is negative.
+All participants receive a call from the trial team on day 3 to reaffirm consent, to confirm that they have received a participant pack, and trial medication (if randomised to a trial medication), and to explain that they should complete the daily diary for 28 days even if they feel better or their swab result is negative.
 The trial team calls participants/study partners on days 7, 14 and 28 if they do not have internet access or have not completed their diary for at least 2 consecutive days prior to the call.
 No more than six contact attempts will be made at each of these follow-up points.
+For those on unlicensed medication, if the participant/study partner does not answer the calls and hasn't completed online diaries, their GP will be contacted to allow us to monitor any potential side-effects associated with the medication.